Darukutsu/vimiumc-themes/README.md

 ## **Cons**
 - All themes are rather same.
 Colors differ.
 - Due to bad set of some variables in [template.css](template.css) you might experiece (with some themes) bad readability in `link highlight mode`.
+- Themes have dark mode (those with mixed colors), but can't assure it will work with chromium based browsers. (my works and firefox too)